simonrichard-dev/holbertonschool-validation/module3_task3/README.md

 - help: Display help message.

-- package: create a file named awesome-website.zip (not committed and deleted by make clean)
+- workflow: are defined by a YAML file checked in to your repository and will run when triggered by an event in your repository, or they can be triggered manually, or at a defined schedule.